Integrated Services Digital Network (ISDN)

 There are two data-bearing channels (‘B’ channels) and one signaling channel (‘D’ channel) in BRI to initiate connections.
 The B channels operate at a maximum of 64 Kbps while the D channel operates at a maximum of 16 Kbps.
 The two channels are independent of each other.
 For example, one channel is used as a TCP/IP connection to a location while the other channel is used to send a fax to a remote location.
-In iSeries ISDN supports basic rate interface (BRl).
+In iSeries ISDN supports a basic rate interface (BRl).

-The basic rate interface (BRl) specifies a digital pipe consisting two B channels of 64 Kbps each and one D channel of 16 Kbps.
+The basic rate interface (BRl) specifies a digital pipe consisting of two B channels of 64 Kbps each and one D channel of 16 Kbps.
 This equals a speed of 144 Kbps.
 In addition, the BRl service itself requires an operating overhead of 48 Kbps.
 Therefore a digital pipe of 192 Kbps is required.

 - Primary Rate Interface (PRI) –